 - For performance, as they provide an overview of the employee’s accountabilities such that it is clear what they are responsible for and who they are accountable to;

 - For pay, as PDs provide a basis and comparison point for pay level grading and remuneration.

-Developing PDs can be time consuming but their benefits are many.
-By outsourcing these to Industryus HR, the job is done quickly and professionally, without pulling valuable resources into the project.
-Where organisations have a preferred template, we are able to work with it if preferred.
+Developing PDs can be time-consuming but their benefits are many.
+By outsourcing these to Industryus HR, the job is done quickly and professionally, without pulling valuable resources from your teams into the project.
+Where organisations have a preferred template, we are able to work with it.
 Otherwise, we can suggest a suitable one for you.

-Contact us today, and we can talk you through the available options for your workplace.
+Contact us to book in a free 30-minute Introductory Call, where an HR specialist can talk you through the available options for your workplace.